Politics of the United States: LGBT political representation

 Although some scholars have disputed the benefits of descriptive representation, only a small number have argued that this form of representation actually has negative impacts on the group it represents.
 Studies of bills relating to LGBT rights in state legislatures have provided a more nuanced analysis.
 Pro-LGBT bills tend to be introduced in higher numbers when more LGBT representatives are elected to state legislatures, which may also indicate an increased likelihood of substantive representation.
 Increases in openly LGBT state lawmakers have also been hypothesized to inadvertently result in more anti-LGBT legislation, potentially as the result of backlash to their presence.
 Despite the risk of negative consequences, at least one study has concluded that the LGBT community receives net-benefits from increased openly LGBT representation.
 On the federal level, the presence of the Congressional LGBTQ+ Equality Caucus has been identified as improving the ability of Congress to address the intersectional issues faced by the LGBT community, as well as provide a source of pressure other than constituency on members of Congress to address LGBT issues.
 Additionally, non-LGBT members of the caucus have been criticized for not sponsoring enough legislation, emphasizing the value of openly LGBT members of Congress.
 While descriptive representation has provided benefits overall, scholars have noted that some groups in the community, such as transgender and bisexual people, tend to receive less focus than gays and lesbians.

 Democratic backsliding

-At least three "well-regarded" global democracy indexes—Freedom House, Varieties of Democracy, and the Economist Intelligence Unit— "show an erosion of American democracy since 2016".
+At least two "well-regarded" global democracy indices — V-Dem Democracy indices, and Democracy Index (The Economist) — "show an erosion of American democracy since 2016".